DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Related Work

-\paragraph{Learned local features and lack of uncertainty.} Since the beginning, the dominant approach \cite{verdie2015tilde, yi2016lift, detone2018superpoint, dusmanu2019d2, revaud2019r2d2, tyszkiewicz2020disk, luo2020aslfeat, barroso2022key} has consisted on training CNNs to regress a score map over which detections are extracted at \textit{peaky} regions via non-maximum-suppresion (NMS).
-TILDE \cite{verdie2015tilde} robustifies classical detectors against changes in illumination.
-LIFT~\cite{yi2016lift} extends it by incorporating descriptors and training against changes in illumination and perspective.
-Superpoint \cite{detone2018superpoint} is an efficient detector-descriptor of corners, robust to noise and image transformations thanks to a synthetic pre-training followed by \textit{homographic adaptation} on real images.
+\PAR{Learned local features and lack of uncertainty.} The dominant approach \cite{verdie2015tilde, yi2016lift, detone2018superpoint, dusmanu2019d2, revaud2019r2d2, tyszkiewicz2020disk, luo2020aslfeat, barroso2022key} consists on training CNNs to regress a score map over which detections are extracted via non-maximum-suppresion (NMS).
+Superpoint \cite{detone2018superpoint} is an efficient detector-descriptor of corners, robust to noise and image transformations thanks to a synthetic pre-training followed by \emph{homographic adaptation} on real images.
 D2Net \cite{dusmanu2019d2} shows the applicability, to the problem of local feature detection and description, of classification networks \cite{simonyan2015a}.
-R2D2 \cite{revaud2019r2d2} proposes a \textit{reliability} measure, used to discard unmatchable points.
+R2D2 \cite{revaud2019r2d2} proposes a \emph{reliability} measure, used to discard unmatchable points.
 Similarly, DISK~\cite{tyszkiewicz2020disk} bases its learning on matches, and KeyNet \cite{barroso2022key}, inspired by classical systems, proposes to learn from spatial image gradients.
 This work experiments with Superpoint, D2Net, R2D2, and KeyNet, but our proposal is applicable to the rest of the systems.
-Finally, recent works \cite{sun2021loftr, jiang2021cotr, tang2022quadtree} exploit \textit{attention} mechanisms to match pixels without explicitly using detectors.
+Finally, recent works \cite{sun2021loftr, jiang2021cotr, tang2022quadtree} exploit \emph{attention} mechanisms to match pixels without explicitly using detectors.
 Although their inclusion in geometric estimation pipelines can be engineered \cite{shen2022semi}, they suffer from lack of repeatability.
-Because of this, in this work, we focus on the quantification of spatial uncertainty for learned \textit{detectors}.
+Because of this, in this work, we focus on the quantification of spatial uncertainty for learned \emph{detectors}.